dhuppenkothen/machine-learning-tutorial/_episodes/03-Ethics.md

 to classify objects, not people, but there are people in the data set, and they are labelled.
 Those labels, however, are not objective: any categorization requires a definition of those categories, and when it comes to people, those categories will be influenced by the creators' social and political knowledge and views (and often, also, their ignorance).
-And so the ImageNet categorization contains a number of categories that one would consider neutral, like "child" or "doctor", but it also contains offensive descriptions and racial slurs.
+And so the ImageNet categorization contains a number of categories that one would consider neutral, like "child" or "doctor", but it also contains offensive descriptions and racial slurs (for a great investigation of the ImageNet data set, read [Excavating AI: The Politics of Images in Machine Learning Training Sets](excavatingai).

 These categories are given to a large set of people, who then apply these categories to the images they see.
 They, too, will bring along their biases and prejudices, which in turn leads to images being labelled in ways that are biased.
 And this is the information we feed into the